kleiton0x00/CORS-one-liner/README.md

 # CORS one liner command exploiter

-A one liner Bash command which finds CORS missconfiguration in every possible endpoint.
-Simply replace https://example.com with the URL you want.
+A one liner Bash command cheatsheet which finds CORS missconfiguration in every possible method.
+Simply replace https://example.com with the URL you want to target.
 This will help you scan for CORS vulnerability without the need of an external tool.

 ## Basic Origin Reflection payload (non-authenticated) MAYBE DELETE THIS